 Data for the most recent months are provisional and subject to revision.
-This article and related table are regularly updated on a monthly basis.
+This article and related table are updated monthly.

 Source data for tables and figures

-The excess mortality indicator, covering EU and EFTA countries, is based on weekly deaths data transmitted to Eurostat by Member States on a voluntary basis.
-Data are classified by sex, five-year age groups and NUTS regions, and are continuously updated with more recent weeks of mortality statistics.
-These weeks are then attributed pro-rata to months for computing the excess mortality indicator.
+The excess mortality indicator, covering EU and EFTA countries, is based on weekly deaths data transmitted to Eurostat by EU Member States on a voluntary basis.
+Data are classified by sex, five-year age groups and NUTS regions and are continuously updated with more recent weeks of mortality statistics.
+These weekly data are then attributed pro-rata to months for computing the excess mortality indicator.
 For the purpose of the excess mortality indicator, the death figures for the latest weeks available in a Member State are corrected for incompleteness.
-Data for 2020-2021 remain provisional and subject to revision.
+Data for 2021 remain provisional and subject to revision with the next releases.

 Data from Ireland were not included in the first phase of the excess mortality release: official timely data were not available because deaths in Ireland can be registered up to three months after the date of death.
 Because of the COVID-19 pandemic, the Central Statistics Office (CSO) of Ireland began to explore experimental ways of obtaining up-to-date mortality data.
 At the end of April 2021, CSO started publishing a time series from October 2019 until the most recent weeks, using death notices (see CSO website).
 For the purpose of this release, Eurostat is comparing the new 2020-2021 web-scraped series with a 2016-2019 baseline built using official data.
 CSO is periodically assessing the quality of these data.

-'Excess mortality' has been identified as one of the most useful indicators for assessing additional deaths, complementing other regularly updated indicators of the European Statistical Recovery Dashboard.
-In order to capture the dynamics of mortality changes in a more comprehensive way, the excess mortality indicator is calculated for each month, no later than 45 days after the end of the reference period (depending on data available to Eurostat from the national statistical institutes).
-The indicator provides additional insight into the impact the crisis has had on European societies.
-It should be stressed again that, while a substantial increase largely coincides with a COVID-19 outbreak in each country, the indicator does not make a distinction between the causes of death and does not differentiate sex or age class.
+'Excess mortality' has been identified as the most useful indicator for assessing additional deaths, complementing the other indicators contained in the European Statistical Recovery Dashboard.
+In order to capture the dynamics of mortality changes in a more stable way, the excess mortality indicator is calculated for each month, no later than 45 days after the end of the reference period (depending on data available to Eurostat from the national statistical institutes).
+The indicator provides additional insight into the impact the COVID-19 crisis has had on European societies.
+It should be stressed again that, while a substantial increase largely coincides with a COVID-19 outbreak in each country, the indicator does not make a distinction between causes of death and does not differentiate sex or age class.
 Statistics on excess deaths provide information about the burden of mortality potentially related to the COVID-19 pandemic, thereby covering not only deaths that are directly attributed to the virus but also those indirectly related to it.
-In addition to confirmed deaths, excess mortality captures COVID-19 deaths that were not correctly diagnosed and reported, as well as deaths from other causes that may be attributed to the overall crisis condition.
-It also accounts for the partial absence of deaths from other causes like accidents that did not occur due, for example, to the limitations in commuting or travel during the lockdown periods.
+In addition to confirmed deaths, excess mortality captures COVID-19 deaths that were not correctly diagnosed and reported, as well as deaths from other causes that may be attributed to the overall crisis situation.
+It also accounts for the partial absence of deaths from other causes like accidents that did not occur due, for example, to the limitations in commuting or travel during the lockdown period.

 - Excess mortality - monthly data (demo_mexrt)